Main content start

 While not a standard category as defined by the Greenhouse Gas Protocol, Stanford’s Scope 3 Emissions Working Group resolved to account for this category within the university’s scope 3 emissions reporting.
-This category includes student travel during breaks, study abroad travel, and travel associated with student visitors.
+This category includes student travel during breaks and study abroad travel.

 - Travel during breaks: Data was collected using a survey that recorded undergraduate and graduate student travel to and from the main campus at the beginning and end of the academic year and during Thanksgiving, Winter and Spring breaks.
 Flight routes were used to determine flight distances, to which distance-specific emissions factors published by the EPA and a radiative forcing factor were applied.
 Ground transportation was also included, but was found to represent only 3% of total emissions.
 The resulting footprint was scaled to represent the size and demography of the student body.

-For more information on how to travel sustainably, visit this web page.
+Read more information on how to travel sustainably.